 Get It Yourself

-Gathering your own bait for surf fishing should be a worthwhile effort that balances your time and effort with a return of more fish caught.
+Gathering your the best bait for beach fishing yourself should be a worthwhile effort that balances your time and effort with a return of more fish caught.
 The best known of these is raking sand fleas along the wash zone of the beach where the waves lap up on shore.
 When the waves pound and push up on the sand, the material is dislodged from the turbulence.
 And as the water recedes, it drags this material back toward the water.
 Mole crabs (called “sand fleas”) make a living there by straining this water for fine organic particles with their feather-like antennae.
 Occasionally these can be seen as small ‘V’s in the sand as the wave recedes.
 A close grouping of these tell-tale marks in the sand are indicative of a “colony” of sand fleas.
 And that is the best place to drag the rake.
 Timing is essential to maximize your catch by using the power of the water moving down the beach to pull more fleas into your rake.
-This process of what to look for specifically and how to go about it can easily be researched via videos available on the internet such as http://fishingdestinguide.com/baitSANDFLEAS.html

 “The easiest way to locate a ‘colony’ of ghost shrimp is to search at low tide with near calm conditions.”